Initiated: December 1, 2014 Very minor update: Sunday, January 28, 2018

 From where do these expressions of order derive?
 “From the smallest scale universe…” seems like a truism.

 Perhaps this entire domain of science-mathematics-and-philosophy should be known as hypostatic science (rather loosely interpreted as “that which stands under the foundations of the foundations”).

 Notes & Work Areas:

-2. In 2006 I wrote to Dr. Francis Collins, once director of the National Genome Research Institute and now the National Institutes of Health.
-His publisher sent me a review copy of his book, The Language of God, and we spent several hours discussing it.
+2. Dr. Francis Collins.
+In 2006 I wrote to Dr. Francis Collins, once director of the National Genome Research Institute and now the National Institutes of Health.
+His publisher had sent me a review copy of his new book, The Language of God, and she and I spent several hours discussing it.
 The genome, the double helix and RNA/DNA have structure in common and it all looks a lot like a TOT line.
 Collins, a gracious and polite man, did not know what to say about the more basic construction.
+More…

-4. Where is the Good in Science, Business and Religion is located in several places on the web, however, it was first published on September 2, 2014 within a LinkedIn blog area.
+5. Where is the Good in Science, Business and Religion.
+Located in several places on the web, however, it was first published on September 2, 2014 within a LinkedIn blog area.
 The chart was first used in another blog, “Is There Order In The Universe” which was published on June 5, 2014.